-- stockholders subject to the alternative minimum tax; - tax-exempt organizations (except as discussed below); - insurance companies; - dealers in securities; - traders in securities that elect to use a mark-to-market method of accounting for securities holdings; - pension plans (except as discussed below); - trusts (except as discussed below); - financial institutions; - entities taxed as partnerships or partners therein; - persons holding shares of common stock or preferred stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons who received our stock as compensation; - persons who hold our stock on behalf of another person as a nominee; - U.S. expatriates, or - U.S. stockholders (as defined below) who have a "functional currency" other than the U.S. dollar.
+- stockholders subject to the alternative minimum tax; - tax-exempt organizations (except as discussed below); - insurance companies; - dealers in securities; - traders in securities that elect to use a mark-to-market method of accounting for securities holdings; - pension plans (except as discussed below); - trusts (except as discussed below); - financial institutions; - entities taxed as partnerships or partners therein; - persons holding shares of common stock or preferred stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons who received our stock as compensation; - persons who hold our stock on behalf of another person as a nominee; - persons who are "controlled foreign corporations;" - U.S. expatriates, or - U.S. stockholders (as defined below) who have a "functional currency" other than the U.S. dollar.

-Finally, this summary does not address other U.S. federal tax consequences (such as estate, gift and Medicare contribution tax consequences) or any state, local or foreign tax consequences.
+Finally, this summary does not address other U.S. federal tax consequences (such as estate, gift and Medicare contribution tax consequences), the alternative minimum tax or any state, local or foreign tax consequences.

-The discussion below is based upon the provisions of the Code, and Treasury Regulations, rulings and judicial decisions as of the date hereof.
+The discussion below is based upon the provisions of the Code, and U.S. Treasury Regulations, rulings and judicial decisions as of the date hereof.
 Those authorities may be changed, perhaps retroactively, so as to result in U.S. federal income tax consequences different from those discussed below.
 This summary does not address all aspects of U.S. federal income taxes and does not deal with all tax consequences that may be relevant to stockholders in light of their personal circumstances.